1967 French Championships (tennis)

 The 1967 French Championships (now known as the French Open) was a tennis tournament that took place on the outdoor clay courts at the Stade Roland-Garros in Paris, France.
 The tournament ran from 22 May until 3 June.
-It was the 71st staging of the French Championships, and the second Grand Slam tennis event of 1967.
+It was the 66th staging of the French Championships, and the second major tennis event of 1967.
 It was also the last French Championships before the start of the Open Era in tennis.
 Roy Emerson and Françoise Dürr won the singles titles.